calliope1/remove-ensuremath/README.md

-# remove-ensuremath
-Removes all instances of \ensuremath in LaTeX code
+Removes all instances of \ensuremath{} from the code without affecting other curly bracket code layering.